hassy/hassy/README.md

 ### Hi, I'm Hassy.

-🛠️ I am the founder of [Artillery](https://artillery.io).
+I started working on [artilleryio/artillery](https://github.com/artilleryio/artillery) back in 2015, and then started a company around it in 2021.
 Our mission is to help improve performance & reliability of the world's software.
-We are a small remote-first team and [we're hiring](https://www.artillery.io/careers).

 You can read more about what we're doing in my blog post on [the future of tooling for SRE & production engineering](https://www.blitz.st/posts/next-stage-of-sre-tooling).